 Most existing mental health treatments and psychotherapy are geared towards helping people who have under-control tendencies— for e.g. helping them to track emotional triggers, manage their impulses, curb addictions and manage conflicts.
-If you are an over-controlled person, much traditional treatment may not be the best suited to you.
+If you are an over-controlled person, and your underlying difficulty is the fear of losing control over yourself, much traditional treatment may not be the best suited to you.
 If your therapist does not have enough knowledge and awareness of overcontrol tendencies, they may inadvertently reinforce your desire to be a ‘good client’, to’ be better, or even more disciplined on your track.
 Your therapist may go along with your people-pleasing tendencies and not encourage you to express anger and disappointment, especially if it is towards them.

 You may wish to approach a therapist who has been trained in treatment protocols that are specifically designed for overcontrol, such as Radically Open Dialectical Behavioural Therapy (RO-DBT).
 If you already have a therapist, you can explain what you have learned about over-control with them, and work on this within your existing relationship and their repertoire.

 An integrative therapist, like myself, will combine different therapeutic approaches according to your individual temperament and needs.
 To heal in a holistic way, we shall tackle the issue on various levels— emotionally, intellectually, behaviorally, spiritually.
 To formulate an effective treatment plan, different theories will be employed— psychodynamic, behaviorist, cognitive, systemic theories, Jungian psychology.
 None of these approaches have the full picture, and they complement each other to help in your journey towards wholeness.

 The following are some approaches and methods that can potentially be helpful: